vietfood/cs4all-vn/training.md

 layout: distill
 title: "How to Parallelize a Transformer for Training"
 # permalink: /main/
-description: "Here we discuss three main parallelism schemes used during LLM training: data parallelism, fully-sharded data parallelism (FSDP), and tensor parallelism.
+description: "Here we discuss four main parallelism schemes used during LLM training: data parallelism, fully-sharded data parallelism (FSDP), tensor parallelism, and pipeline parallelism.
 For each, we calculate at what point we become bottlenecked by communication."
 date: 2025-02-04
 future: true
 htmlwidgets: true